ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/file-processing.md

         check new mysql:Client(host, user, password, database, port);
     ```

 8. Introduce the [module `init` function](https://ballerina.io/learn/by-example/init-function/) and create the output directories if they do not exist.
-Also use the `db` client to create the `Persons` table if it does not exist already.
+Also use the `db` client to create the `persons` table if it does not exist already.

     ```ballerina
     function init() returns error? {
         check createDirIfNotExists(mvOnSuccessPath);
         check createDirIfNotExists(mvOnFailurePath);

-        _ = check db->execute(`CREATE TABLE IF NOT EXISTS Persons (
+        _ = check db->execute(`CREATE TABLE IF NOT EXISTS persons (
                                             firstName VARCHAR(50) NOT NULL,
                                             lastName VARCHAR(50) NOT NULL,
                                             phone VARCHAR(10) NOT NULL